Merci-chao/userChrome.js/docs/multitabrows/index.md

 If you prefer them to behave like normal tabs and scroll away to save space, this feature can be disabled.

 ### 🛠️ Customizable Preferences
-Multi Tab Rows offers a rich set of options, letting you fine-tune everything from tab sizing to layout and interactions.
+While the default setup is already well‑optimized and ready to use, Multi Tab Rows also provides a wide range of options, allowing you to fine‑tune everything from tab sizing to layout and interactions.

-The default setup is already well‑optimized, but you can explore the full list of settings to further tailor and personalize your experience.
+You can explore the full list of settings to further customize and personalize your browsing experience.

 ### ♾️ Always Ongoing
 Multi Tab Rows is developed with steady passion and long-term dedication.
 Backed by years of experience in Firefox extension development, it continues to evolve with care and expertise.